fcrozatier/choco-ui/src/docs/components/switch-group/+page.md

 # Switch Group

 A group of switches.
-In the following example, the group is exclusive (the default):
+In the following example, the group is exclusive (the default), and items can be unselected, unlike with a traditional radio group:

 <Demo file="./switchGroupComponent.svelte" value="result" />